 City of London’s churches (click to read more):

 1. All Hallows by the Tower

-All Hallows by the Tower is so-called as the land it stands on was granted to Barking Abbey in 675 by Erkenwald, Bishop of London.
-Nearly a thousand years later Samuel Pepys climbed the church tower to watch the progress of the Great Fire of London. ” … and there saw the saddest sight of desolation that I ever saw.
-Everywhere great flames.
+The Church of England church All Hallows by the Tower is so-called as the land it stands on was granted to Barking Abbey in 675 by Erkenwald, Bishop of London.
+Nearly a thousand years later, Samuel Pepys climbed the church tower to watch the progress of the Great Fire of London. ” … and there saw the saddest sight of desolation that I ever saw.
+Everywhere, great flames.
 Oyle cellars and brimstone and other things burning.
-I became afeared to stay there long; and therefore down again as fast as I could, the fire being spread as far as I could see it …”
+I became afeared to stay there long, and therefore down again as fast as I could, the fire being spread as far as I could see it …”

 The church escaped that fire thanks to the efforts of Admiral Penn, who was the father of William Penn, the founder of Pennsylvania.
 William was baptized here and then educated in the schoolroom.
 In 1797 the future US President John Quincy Adams was married here.

 The interior of the present church, and the spire, are post-war.
-In the undercroft, the stones are more ancient, including the fragments of Norman circular piers and the only example remaining in situ in London of a Roman Tasselated pavement.
+However, the stones are more ancient in the undercroft, including the fragments of Norman circular piers and the only example remaining in situ in London of a Roman Tasselated pavement.

 Byward Street EC3

 All Hallows London Wall was rebuilt by George Dance the Younger in 1765 and restored after the blitz.
 It lies squashed into a narrow site between the road and the ancient Wall of London.
 Medieval brickwork is visible in the adjoining garden, and the shape of the vestry is determined by an old Roman bastion.
 Inside it is elegantly sophisticated – a long hall with lapsed end, lavishly decorated.
 The pulpit, clinging to the wall, has a surprise entry door leading from the vestry, from where the preacher must have been able to burst dramatically upon his audience.

 London Wall EC2